 Tracking bacterial transmission in social groups

 To track the transmission of resident microbes between exposed and naive hosts, we collect and isolate bacteria from individuals in situ, label them with fluorescence plasmids, and expose individuals of known behavioral types.
 This allows us to track horizontal transmission in social groups in the absence of infection-induced sickness behaviors.
-We have found that transmission is a product of the phenotypes of both interacting individuals, and the phenotypic composition of social groups can have far-reaching consequences for transmission dynamics.
-Further, interaction network structure appears to be the underlying mechanism explaining horizontal transmission patterns.
+We have found that transmission can be a product of the phenotypes of both interacting individuals, and the phenotypic composition of the groups in which they reside.
+We couple these experiments with social network analyses to link transmission dynamics across levels of biological organization.

 Collective behavior and disease susceptibility

-One focus of the lab is the degree to which variation among individuals generates group differences in disease prevalence via multiple transmission modes.
-We study microbial transmission using fluorescence-labeled cuticular bacteria in social spiders and fungal pathogens in acorn ants and fruit flies.
+One focus of the lab is the degree to which variation among individuals generates group differences in disease outcomes.
+We study microbial transmission in social groups using fluorescence-labeled cuticular bacteria in social spiders and fungal pathogens in acorn ants and fruit flies.